-We work with our clients to determine their objectives.
-We’re then well-placed to expertly advise on the optimum strategy for the promotion of their particular site, within the context of both the Local Plan and Planning Application processes.
+We work in partnership with landowners to determine and achieve their objectives.
+We’re well-placed to expertly advise on the optimum strategy for the promotion of their particular greenfield or brownfield site and secure planning permission for residential development, within the context of both the Local Plan and Planning Application processes.

 Effective Land Promotion It’s vital that landowners and others with aspirations for their land, ensure that planning policy supports their plans and get involved in the local development plan process.
 Often called ‘Local Plans’, these documents shape and influence future development and crucially, they identify a supply of land to meet future development needs.